NAME

 evtfile* (str)

-attfile (str)
+attfiles (str)

-Input FITS Level 1 attitude file.
+Full path name of an input Level 1 attitude file.
+Or, a list of attitude files given as a comma-separated list or within a text file given by @filename.
 Used to determine the distribution of off-axis pointing angle.
-Not used if offarcmin >= 0, but required if offarcmin < 0 (none or path name, default: none)
+Not used if a regfile is provided or offarcmin >= 0, but required if offarcmin < 0. (default: none)

 radius (float)